top of page

 Our policy is to book a series of 5-6 sessions upfront.
 Research tells us that getting off to a strong start with regular appointments helps to maintain consistency and leads to improved outcomes.
 Our psychologists also book out quickly, so pre-booking ensures continued availability.

-Following your conversation with our Intakes Team, you will receive a “welcome email” containing:
+Following your conversation with our intakes team, you will receive a “welcome email” containing a link to complete your client intake, which will include the following:

-Consent Forms: To ensure you understand and agree to our privacy and treatment policies
+• Informed consent: to ensure you understand and agree to our privacy and treatment policies before we get started.

 If you had contacted us directly to book: